sauce-archives/test_right/README.md

       end
     end

-Once your widgets are setup, you can test features by adding files in test/right/features/.
+Once your widgets are setup, write tests for features of your application in test/right/features.
 For example, something like this would go in test/right/features/shopping_cart.rb:

     class ShoppingCartFeature < Test::Right::Feature